japajoe/miniaudioex/README.md

 # miniaudioex
 This is a modified version of the [MiniAudio](https://github.com/mackron/miniaudio) library.
 The aim is to extend the library so it's more easy to use in applications, and write simpler bindings for other languages.
+Current miniaudio version is 0.11.23.

 # Supported formats
 - wav
 - mp3
 - flac
-- ogg (experimental)
+- ogg

 # Building
 There's no need to install any dependencies.
 On Windows and macOS there's no need to link to  anything.
 On Linux just link to `-lpthread`, `-lm` and `-ldl`.
 On BSD just link to `-lpthread` and `-lm`.
 On iOS you need to compile as Objective-C.